STUDY TIPS & ASSESSMENT EXAM

 YES, if you are taking an online exam; after you are done and hit the SEND button; the computer will ask if you are sure, and after you hit SEND again, you will fill out an online evaluation of the exam process consisting of about ten questions; a testing center staff person will then give you a detailed report of your results

-MEMORIZATION TIPS FOR PERFORMANCE DOMAINS, PROCESS GROUPS, KNOWLEDGE AREAS, AND PROCESSES
+TIPS FOR PERFORMANCE DOMAINS, PROCESS GROUPS, KNOWLEDGE AREAS, AND PROCESSES

 As stated in the PMI PMP Exam Content Outline—July 2011, PMI defines the field of project management as consisting of five performance domains: